Shahil98/GITS/Results.md

 # Conclusions
 - GITS reduces the time significantly over using GIT in performing workflows that we usually encounter as seen by performing a Kruskal-Wallis non-parametric test and a t-test.
 - Among the GITS commands used, GITS sync came out to be the most useful command.
+- The number of commands to perform a series of tasks using GITS is much less than that using normal GIT.
 # Threats to validity
 The above conclusions are subject to the validity of the experiments that we conducted.
 Some of the threats to validity that we found are:
 - Insufficient data points, since we could only conduct experiment with 10 different participants it would be more beneficial if we could have collected atleast 40 data points.